America's Oldest Collegiate Conference

 The Michigan Intercollegiate Athletic Association (MIAA) is America’s oldest collegiate athletic conference.

-The 2016-17 academic year marked the 129th consecutive year of operation for the NCAA Division III-affiliated conference.
+The 2017-18 academic year marks the 130th consecutive year of operation for the NCAA Division III-affiliated conference.
 The MIAA was founded March 24, 1888.
 From the very beginning, the MIAA has conducted full-season championships in multiple sports.
 There have been changes in some of the sports (bicycle racing and Indian club juggling have long since disappeared, and basketball did not even exist in 1888), but these changes have served to develop the MIAA into one of America’s finest NCAA Division III conferences, today offering 22 sports for men and women.

 The MIAA’s continuity is noteworthy.
 Of the 13 schools that have had full membership, nine are still members -- Adrian, Albion, Alma, Calvin, Hope, Kalamazoo, Olivet, Saint Mary’s and Trine.
 Albion and Olivet were charter members, although Albion is the only member to hold continuous membership.
 Ex-members are Michigan State University (1888-1907), Eastern Michigan University (1892-1926), Hillsdale College (1888-1960) and Defiance College (1997-2000).

 The MIAA’s membership list went unchanged from 1954 until 1997 when the Defiance College of Ohio and Saint Mary’s College of Indiana were invited to join.
 It also marked the first time that the league added members outside the State of Michigan.
 The league stipulated, however, that the name of the conference would not change.
 The inaugural year of current members are: Adrian (1908), Albion (1888), Alma (1902), Calvin (1953), Hope (1926), Kalamazoo (1896), Olivet (1888), Saint Mary’s (1997) and Trine (2004).